5 Forced alignment in emuR

 5.4.2 From a canonical representation

-MAUS also allows an automatic segmentation to be derived directly from the canonical level that we saw in the KAN attribute above.
+MAUS also allows to segment sound files based on the canonical level that we saw in the KAN attribute above.
 This can be useful when the canonical representation provided by MAUS deviates considerably from what was actually said.
-For one of the words in 0001BF_1syll_1, the canonical representation has J E when what was actually said was closer to n J E.
+For one of the words in 0001BF_1syll_1, the canonical representation is J E but what was actually said is closer to n J E.

-First switch in hierarchy view from ORTKAN and then change the node J E of the ORT:KAN level to n J E for file 0001BF_1syll_1 in the manner of Figure 5.1, as we also saw in Chapter 3.
+To see how this works, switch the hierarchy view in the webApp from ORTKAN and then change the node J E of the ORT:KAN level to n J E for file 0001BF_1syll_1, as in ?fig-albhier.
+Remember to save the annotation after editing.

-In order to run MAUS on this more appropriate pronunciation, first change it as in Figure 5.1 above, and don’t forget to save the annotation after editing.
-Now MAUS can be run directly on this canonical level using the runBASwebservice_maus() function.
-Here we again pass the language, and we pass the name of the existing annotation level with a canonical representation KAN to the argument canoAttributeDefinitionName and the name of the newly created force-aligned level mausAttributeDefinitionName, which we call MAU2 to differentiate it from the already created MAU tier.
+We can now run MAUSdirectly on this canonical level using the runBASwebservice_maus() function.
+Here we again pass the language, and we pass the name of the existing annotation level with a canonical representation KAN to the argument canoAttributeDefinitionName.
+We also specify the newly created force-aligned level mausAttributeDefinitionName, which we call MAU2 in order to differentiate it MAU level that we already created.

 runBASwebservice_maus(alb_DB,